Why flexible discounts matter for your event

 Key behavior rules

-Once a registration is completed before the early bird deadline, the discounted price remains—even if the attendee later modifies their registration—unless they change their ticket type selections and the registration is confirmed again.
-In that case, the early bird pricing no longer applies.
+Once a registration is completed during a special pricing phase (for example, super early bird or late pricing), the applied price remains—even if the attendee later modifies their registration—unless they change their ticket type selections and the registration is confirmed again.
+In that case, the currently active price at the time of confirmation will apply.

-After at least one participant has purchased a category or option using the early bird rate, event organizers can no longer modify the price or deadline for that specific item.
+After at least one participant has purchased a category or option using a specific special price, event organizers can no longer modify the value or the scheduled dates for that pricing phase on that item.

 Configure coupon codes and understand how they work